About Touro College

 Our campus is situated in the charming Charlottenburg district of Berlin.
 Touro College Berlin was established in 2003 in a historic Bauhaus villa with a profound history.
 The home of our campus originally belonged to the Lindemann family and was designed by German architect Bruno Paul.
 When the Nazis seized power in the 1930’s, the Lindemann home at Am Rupenhorn became the official residence of Hanns Kerrl, the Reichskirchsminister (The Reich’s Church Minister).
 When the war ended in 1945, the house was handed over to Allied Forces and was used as a learning center for the British Military in the years following the war.
 Eventually, it was handed back to the Berlin government and was used as a pedagogical and educational center in the 1950’s.
 The campus was acquired by Touro College in 2003 with a class of just 18 students in the first Bachelor’s in Business program.

-The Masters of Arts in Holocaust Communication and Tolerance is accredited by AQAS e.V.
+The Master of Arts program in Holocaust Communication and Tolerance is accredited by AQAS e.V. through September 2025.